Snyder School of Cinema & Media Arts

 International Study Tour

-Every 1-2 years, students will have an opportunity to apply for an international production as part of their education.
-The 2025 project will take place in Tokyo, Japan.
+Every 1-2 years, students will have an opportunity to apply for an international production as part of their education, with the most recent having taken place in Tokyo, Japan.
 Students work closely with a faculty member in pre-production, where they prepare for the creative, cultural, and spiritual aspects of the experience.
 Once overseas, they produce a narrative short film in the country’s native tongue.
 Students learn the ins and outs of international production, the importance of collaboration, the art of visual storytelling, and service to their neighbor.
 Incremental costs/fees apply and are subject to enrollment minimums.

 Production Facilities